Save the date for Open Day 2018:

 By completing this registration form you are agreeing to receive further information from the University of Tasmania in accordance with our Privacy Statement, which can be found at www.utas.edu.au/privacy.

 The beachside Sandy Bay campus is close to shops, transport, accommodation, entertainment and services.
 Satellite University campuses in Hobart include the Medical Sciences Precinct in the city centre and the School of Creatives Arts currently based on the waterfront.

 North West (Burnie)

-The Cradle Coast Campus is based on Tasmania’s beautiful north-west coast, in the heart of the Burnie community.
-Cradle Coast is home to the Tasmanian Institute of Agriculture (TIA) and shares close links with the University’s Rural Clinical School (RCS) in Burnie and at the Mersey Community Hospital in Latrobe.
-The West Park Precinct is home to the Makers’ Workshop, CollabLab and new accommodation facilities, housed right on the picturesque waterfront.
+The Cradle Coast Campus on the north-west coast is home to the Tasmanian Institute of Agriculture and shares close links with the University’s Rural Clinical School.
+The nearby West Park Precinct on the waterfront brings together the Makers’ Workshop, CollabLab, and new accommodation facilities.

-The Inveresk campus is situated in a vibrant cultural hub next to the Queen Victoria Museum and Art Gallery overlooking the picturesque North Esk River.
-As home to the Tasmanian College of the Arts and the School of Architecture and Design, it is a great study destination for those interested in areas like architecture, art, and acting.
-The Inveresk campus also forms the heart of the University’s Education-Driven Economic Revitalisation of the Northern Tasmania project – a $260 million investment into Tasmania’s future.
-The proposed new facilities at Inveresk will house 16,000 students, researchers and staff, and will include student hubs, innovation centres, and cutting-edge science and research teaching spaces.
+The Inveresk campus is home to the Tasmanian College of the Arts and the School of Architecture and Design, making it a great destination for those interested in architecture, art and acting.
+The Inveresk campus also forms the heart of the University’s Education-Driven Economic Revitalisation of the Northern Tasmania project.